 Thus, the summative assessment for this module consists of:

-- To introduce students to major political, economic, social and cultural processes and events (national as well as international) which have shaped international relations since the end of the nineteenth century
+- To introduce students to major political, economic, social and cultural processes and events (national as well as international) which have shaped contemporary international relations

 - To provide a historical complement to relevant parts of modules POL1012 Introduction to Politics and POL1013, Introduction to International Relations.

 - To introduce students to the methodological use of history in social science and International Relations.

 |001||Demonstrate a coherent grasp of the historical context of international events and their influence on the evolution of contemporary international relations.||KC|

 |002||Understand the place of the study of history in International Relations, both within the discipline and for political actors.||KC|

 |003||Describe and analyse a range of contemporary historical phenomena including different interpretations of causes, effects and significations offered by historians and/or political actors.||KCPT|